There are new requirements for the Tour of Heroes app:

-Note that we're passing a two-element link parameters array path and the route parameter—to router.navigate method just as we did in the back in the
+Note that you're passing a two-element link parameters array—a path and the route parameter—to navigate() method, just as you did in the back in the

 Here's the revised

 Refresh the browser and start clicking.
-We can navigate around the app, from the dashboard to hero details and back, from heroes list to the mini-detail to the hero details and back to the heroes again.
-We can jump back and forth between the dashboard and the heroes.
+Users can navigate around the app, from the dashboard to hero details and back, from heroes list to the mini detail to the hero details and back to the heroes again.

-We've met all of the navigational requirements that propelled this chapter.
+You've met all of the navigational requirements that propelled this page.

 The app is functional but it needs styling.
 The dashboard heroes should display in a row of rectangles.
 You've received around 60 lines of CSS for this purpose, including some simple media queries for responsive design.